Codename: Kids Next Door – Operation: V.I.D.E.O.G.A.M.E.: Plot

-After Count Spankulot's defeat, Numbuh 86 reports again, stating Sector P has spotted Stickybeard and the Sweet Revenge off the coast of South Dakota.
-But their plan of using Numbuh 2's T.A.R.P.O.O.N to anchor a rope so Numbuh 5 may board the ship and capture the captain had to be adjusted because of Numbuh 4's curiosity of pressing buttons.

-Once the new T.A.R.P.O.O.N. is built, Numbuh 2 fires it at the Sweet Revenge and Numbuh 5 slid along the T.A.R.P.O.O.N. rope to the ship.

-Numbuh 5 then makes her way through the ship, defeating all of the pirates until she confronted Stickybeard in his candy treasury room.
-After Numbuh 5 defeats Stickybeard the mysterious person is revealed to be Numbuh 5's older sister Cree, who then proceeds to trap her under Stickybeard, take his candy cane peg leg and leave.
+After Count Spankulot's defeat, Numbuh 86 reports again, stating Sector V has spotted Stickybeard and his ship off the coast of South Dakota.
+Numbuh 2 fires the T.A.R.P.O.O.N. at Stickybeard's ship and Numbuh 5 slides along the T.A.R.P.O.O.N. rope to the ship.
+After Numbuh 5 defeats Stickybeard the mysterious person is revealed to be Numbuh 5's older sister Cree, who then proceeds to trap her under Stickybeard, take his candy cane peg leg, and leave.

-Later that night, Numbuh 86 informs Sector V that Knightbrace is collecting fireflies for his new 'Bug Brite' glow in the dark toothpaste.
-Knowing Knightbrace has to be stopped, Numbuh 3 volunteers to browse the neighborhood for fireflies.
+Later that night, Numbuh 86 informs Sector V that Knightbrace is collecting fireflies.
+Numbuh 3 volunteers to browse the neighborhood for fireflies to stop Nightbrace.
 After finding and befriending one of the fireflies, she convinces it and any others to take her to the School Clocktower, where the rest are being held.

-The fireflies, grateful at being freed, help the KND find the location of Knightbrace's lair, the Cavity Cave, from where Numbuh 1 fights his way pass the Dentedrones, until he finds Knightbrace in his Dental Assault Chair.

-After Numbuh 1 defeats Knightbrace, Numbuh 4 finds the Toilenator has returned to try and flood the Treehouse with sewage (as he has tried to do at the beginning of the game).
-Numbuh 4 makes his way through the flooding treehouse, defeating the Toilenator's new henchmen, all the way to his room.
+The fireflies, grateful at being freed, help the KND find the location of Knightbrace's lair, from which Numbuh 1 defeats Knightbrace.
+Numbuh 4 finds the Toilenator has returned to try and flood the Treehouse with sewage (as he has tried to do at the beginning of the game).
 When Numbuh 4 finally wins, the Toilenator is sent to the C.O.O.L.B.U.S with the other villains.